What is UGC? 7 brands show you the meaning of user-generated content

 UGC in city marketing: Sheffield City

-Every city should have a branded hashtag – an engaging phrase for locals, businesses, and visitors to mention when using the city's public and private services.
+Every city should have a branded hashtag—an engaging phrase that locals, businesses, and visitors can mention when using the city's public and private services.

 And once you get content, you should make it visible like Sheffield City.
-On their website dedicated to local services, you will find social media posts from music to exhibitions, restaurants to comedy and everything in between.
+You will find social media posts on their website dedicated to local services, from music to exhibitions, restaurants to comedy, and everything in between.

 UGC in city marketing example on a landing page